kafka-ops/julie/docs/config-values.rst

 Retrieve management state from local controlled view
 -----------

-KTB for everything apart from topics uses a local state, so that KTB's uses the actual state not its internal state this means pulling the actual view directly, we can enable this for everything, topics, acls, service accounts etc. Note this flag supercedes the topology.state.topics.cluster.enabled.
+Julie Ops for everything apart from topics uses a local state, so that Julie Ops's uses the actual state not its internal state this means pulling the actual view directly, we can enable this for everything, topics, acls, service accounts etc. Note this flag supercedes the topology.state.topics.cluster.enabled.

-If you want to manage the current view of everything from the own KTB cluster state subsystem, you should use this property.
+If you want to manage the current view of everything from the own Julie Ops cluster state subsystem, you should use this property.

 **Property**: *topology.state.cluster.enabled*
 **Default value**: true